JonKing93/pfdf/docs/guide/segments/values.rst

     * - :ref:`relief <pfdf.segments.Segments.relief>`
       - Vertical relief to the highest ridge cell
     * - :ref:`ruggedness <pfdf.segments.Segments.ruggedness>`
-      - Topographic ruggedness = relief / sqrt(area)
+      - Relief / sqrt(area)
     * - :ref:`upslope_ratio <pfdf.segments.Segments.upslope_ratio>`
-      - The proportion fo catchment area that meets a criterion
+      - The proportion of catchment area that meets a criterion

 All of these methods return a 1D numpy array with one element per segment.
 Most require a raster as input, and some require additional inputs::